imagineLife/big-site/content/node/fs/path.md

 }
 ```

-## parse: breaking down a path into parse
+## parse: breaking down a path into parts
 a modified version of the previous examples, here including the parse method on `__filename`. parse converts a path string into an object with keys of `root`, `dir`, `base`, `ext`, and `name`:

 ```js